pgbarletta/locuaz/docs/source/tutorialtleap.rst

 In this example, we are going to optimize a nanobody towards a protein that contains Zinc and coordinates it with amino acids that can't be represented on a regular force-field.
 Hence, we're going to need ***Tleap*** to build the topology and **parmed** to turn it into something *GROMACS* can work with.
 Both these tools come with **ambertools**, which comes with the protocol.
-For mor info, check the :ref:`installation:Installation` section.
+For more info, check the :ref:`installation:Installation` section.

 .. figure:: ./resources/tleap_complex.png
         :alt: p53-nanobody complex